Avoid Free Government iPhone Scams in 2025

 Social Media ‘Agents’ Offering VIP Approval

 They pretend to be from Q Link or SafeLink.
-But after you send your ID, they vanish or use your info for fraud.
+After you send your ID, they vanish or use your information for fraud.

 Avoid it: No government provider works through DMs.
 Apply only on verified websites.